 „It’s surreal.“ I whispered, excited.
 I pulled off my gloves and with slightly shaking fingers brushed over the hard surface, following the lines, encircling the shapes, removing the excessive needle-leaves from nearby larches.

-I made a few notes in my notebook.
+I scribbled down a few notes in my notebook.
 The size, the condition of the stone and everything of importance, including several raw sketches.
 This very spot has been mentioned in the chronicle and gave me a hope I might discover the rest.
 I’ll take a good look around.

 The two feet deep bowl-shaped pit underneath it looked very dark at the bottom.
 As I came closer I recognised a gaping hole.
 What was even more interesting was the fact that the torn-out stones were of very angular shape, made by a man and belonged to the tunnel beneath.
-I have discovered a basement entrance of unknown origin, which simply means that I’m at the very site of quite ancient and mournful events.
+I have discovered a basement entrance of unknown origin, which simply meant that I was at the very site of quite ancient and mournful events.

-I tested the curved ceiling statics before I lay my feet on it.
+I tested the curved ceiling statics before I laid my feet on it.
 It didn’t move a bit and remained sturdy.
-Fast check and I could see the floor covered by the pile of rubble.
+Fast check and I could see the floor covered with a pile of rubble.
 I once more scribbled a few notes to my exploration journal, keeping a record of my investigation.

 Removing my long coat I climbed through the hole and the debris.
 Once down I lit the little candle I brought with me and examined very closely all the stone block walls.
 I didn’t want to overlook any important details.
 Nothing was out of ordinary so I proceeded into the darker part of the tunnel.
 I felt a very cold draft, coming from the place, where my little light didn’t reach.
 My breath was misting and dust particles filled the air.